tarun91vas/design-patterns/README.md

 - `factory`: Implement a pizza store.
 A pizza factory which prepares variety of pizza.
 - `singleton`: An implmentation of singleton class to create unique instance.
 - `command`: On/Off remote control implementation using command pattern.
+- `adapter`: An adapter which adapts an enumeration to an iterator.